fergmac/Mars-Colony-App/README.md

 ## Further help

 To get more help on the `angular-cli` use `ng --help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Summary

+I found this project to be very interesting, and challenging at the same time.
+I'm really interested in wrhat we were able to do using angular js.
+I'd like to keep trying to make web apps like the Mars Colony App.
+I struggled approaching the stretch goals but I think if i can find a classmate to work with closely during portfolio week i will be able to implement them.